laravel/nova-docs/1.0/actions/defining-actions.md

 ```

 ## Action Log

-It is often useful to view a log of the actions that have been run against a resource.
-Additionally, when queueing actions, it's often important to know when they are actually finished.
-Thankfully, Nova makes it a breeze to add an action log to a resource by attaching the `Laravel\Nova\Actions\Actionable` trait to the resource's corresponding Eloquent model.
+Knowing the status of an action or who performed an action can be very helpful for an admin.
+Nova provides this ability right out of the box.
+The action log records events behind the scenes and keeps track of which users initiated them.

-For example, we may attach the `Laravel\Nova\Actions\Actionable` trait to the `User` Eloquent model:
+To display the events on a resource, attach the `Laravel\Nova\Actions\Actionable` trait to the resource's corresponding Eloquent model.
+For example, using the `User` Eloquent model:

 ```php
 <?php